O11WL1D/16_bit_computer/README.md

 Once every module has been tested, and all revisions have been made, I will put all of the modules together and test the final product.

+!--As of 8/3/2021 there is a short presentation included in the repository which features images and a short summary of each module.--!

 # design log